 Peruvian society divides along rural-urban, rich-poor, and ethnic group lines.
-Peru's society inherited hierarchal and racist values from colonial times, when Spanish conquerors dominated indigenous people and controlled the country's politics, religion. and economy.
+Peru's society inherited hierarchal and racist values from colonial times, when Spanish conquerors dominated indigenous people and controlled the country's politics, religion, and economy.
 Some remnants of this colonial past are evident today.
-For example, society places greater value on Spanish than indigenous languages like Quechua or Avmara (see p.
-1-2 of Language and Communication), and some young indigenous Peruvians prefer to learn Spanish instead of their family's native language.
+For example, society places greater value on Spanish than indigenous languages like Quechua or Aymara (see Language and Communication), and some young indigenous

+Peruvians prefer to learn Spanish instead of their family's native language.
 However, while some Peruvians attempt to distance themselves from their indigenous heritage and traditions, many others are proud of their ancestry and culture.